 How much contact you have depends on how much you need.
 But as a minimum your worker will see you every 8 weeks unless we both agree otherwise.
 When you first leave care though, you could be seeing each other several times a week.

-We'll only pass on basic information to other organisations such as name and date of birth unless you tell us that you do not wish us to do so.
+We'll only pass on basic information to other organisations such as name and date of birth unless you tell us that you do not want us to do so.
 Your leaving care worker will discuss which organisation might need to be involved and will seek your views on sharing information.

 If you have more questions, you can contact the leaving care service in your area or your social worker.